 GoPro is far from the only name in the action camera game, however.
 Rival DJI entered the fray last year with the excellent Osmo Action, while budget options undercut GoPro by a fair margin if you’re just looking for a quality camera on the cheap.
+There’s now even an action camera that converts into a 360 camera.
 Here are our picks for the best action cameras you can buy in 2020.

 Best action camera overall: GoPro Hero8 Black

 Why you should buy this: Its super-smooth electronic image stabilization makes for a great user experience.